Transparency matters. Here is our detailed roadmap to MHRA authorisation - timeline, costs, and standards.

 Current Status: In Development

-Let's be absolutely clear: HeAIth does NOT have MHRA approval.
-We are an investigational clinical decision support tool in development.
+HeAIth does NOT have MHRA approval.
+We are an investigational clinical decision support tool in development and cannot be used for clinical care.

-Expected MHRA authorization: Q3 2026 (subject to funding and successful compliance)
+Expected MHRA authorisation: Q3 2026 (subject to funding and successful compliance)

 What is MHRA AIaMD Classification?